LOGESH-WARAN-C-K/AURO_TECH_TASK-1/README.md

 # AURO_TECH_TASK 1

-Here's a more detailed `README.md` file for your ATM interface project, covering all aspects thoroughly:
+Here's a more detailed `README.md` file for your ATM interface project, covering all aspects thoroughly :

 ```markdown
 # ATM Interface